Backyard Deer Deterrents: the dirt on keeping deer out of your garden without breaking the bank.

 The next thing you need is a large hex key.
 They usually come in a set, which helps make it easy to choose the size that fits your rotisserie motor shaft holder.
 I'll save those details for the next post.

-Posted Wednesday afternoon, September 1st, 2010 Tags: deer deterrent
+Posted Wednesday evening, September 1st, 2010 Tags: deer deterrent

 backyard deer hunting